KULeuven-MICAS/snax-mlir/compiler/dialects/accfg.md

 Each operation identifies the client it's interacting with uniquely through a compile-time known property called `accelerator`. **The client must persist values in its configuration registers across `launch` invocations.**
-It is also assumed that all sources that effect the accelerators registers is expressed in the `accfg` dialect.
+It is also assumed that all sources that effect the accelerators registers are expressed in the `accfg` dialect.

 Every `setup` operation produces an `accfg.state` SSA value, representing the current state of the accelerators registers after the setup operation acted on it.
 The parameters set by this operation are called *setup parameters*.